Article

 Has your company already set targets and taken action on Green IT topics?

 The ambition to become trailblazers in terms of sustainability has prompted many large groups to confirm their adherence to the Net-Zero carbon emissions goal by 2050.
 Some have gone even further by bringing this target forward to 2040 (e.g. Amazon, NHS, Sainsbury’s) or even to 2030, such as Apple, Microsoft, Facebook, Sky, Google, Ikea and we at BCG.
 For the latter, it’s not a communication strategy, but a true operational approach that corresponds to a long-term vision and the desire to reach the goal of sustainability as soon as possible to build a new type of leadership and exploit the competitive advantages that derive from it.
+As mentioned, in addition to the objectives related to Net-Zero ambitions, there are many other good reasons why every company should intensify the conversion of its IT activities to a Green protocol as soon as possible.
+In this context, we’ve identified the five “diamonds” of benefits of Green IT.

 The five “diamonds” of benefits of Green IT